Pit Bull Training – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 7.)
 Get to know the breed.
 Every bully breed has special differences that you need to know.
 All the breeds I mentioned above are different in many ways.
 They are not all the same, and they don’t all train the same way.
 A Dogo isn’t the same as a pit bull.
 A Bullmastiff isn’t the same as a bullterrier.
 You need to find the right dog for your home.

 8.)
 Work with people that like bully breeds.
+I like pit bulls, and I train them all the time.
 Many dog trainers won’t work with some or all of the bully breeds.
 I really don’t understand that.
 How can you call yourself a dog trainer or behaviorist and not know how, or accept and like, these breeds?
 Many veterinarians don’t like them.
 Many doggie daycares and kennels won’t take them.
 I have a rule: If you don’t like my dog, then you don’t get my business.
 Sorry, but all the bad press has everything to do with irresponsible people and really nothing to do with the breed of dog.
 Dog trainers, vets, groomers, kennel operators, and so forth don’t have to contribute to the problems… they have their role in making things better if they choose to.
 Pick the right breed for your lifestyle, get a good dog, raise it right, and all will be fine.

 All bully breeds have the potential to be great dogs.
 A few years back, I was offered a Cao de Bou.
 It had high level titles, and was living in Spain.
 It was supposed to be an amazing dog, and had several Schutzhund III titles in European trials.
 I would have gotten the dog… except I was heading for a divorce, and the dog cost $5,000… which I couldn’t afford.
 If it had been another time, I might have gone ahead and spent the money.
 I like bully breeds, even the rare ones.
 Every one is fascinating it its own way.
 I trained Bunker the Dog, America’s Cutest Puppy… winning a national contest on TV (kind of like an American Idol for dogs) a few year ago.
 Bullterriers are very interesting, and very capable dogs.
 I’ve worked with Dogos, Cane Corsos, Bullmastiffs, and so forth.
 All very interesting, and great dogs in the right hands.